 Who is Transition to Leadership for?

-Transition to Leadership is intended for senior or experienced academics who may be moving from an informal to a more formal leadership role, for example those moving from module leadership to programme leadership, or to a school or faculty-wide leadership role, as well as principal lecturers and research leaders.
+For academics, you may be a senior lecturer or reader, or moving from an informal to a more formal leadership role, for example from module to programme leadership, or to a school or faculty-wide leadership role.

 How is the programme delivered?